Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement: Summary and conclusions

 In this paper we have presented two quantum thought experiments, which highlight the peculiar nature of entanglement when relativity is involved.
 In the first scenario, we considered transformations such that the order of the Bell measurement and the verifications were reversed.
 Depending upon the observer, the interpretations of the same experiment are radically different.
-In one frame, entanglement swapping is completed deterministically and entanglement is accordingly verified.
-In the other frame, random noise is manipulated into a Bell violation with classical feed-forward and no entanglement is present at any time.
+In one frame, entanglement swapping is completed deterministically and entanglement between qubits $A$ and $B$ is accordingly verified.
+In the other frame, random outcomes of the verification measurement are manipulated into a Bell violation with classical feed-forward and no entanglement between qubits $A$ and $B$ is present at any time.
 The different interpretations mean that different observers disagree on whether the wavefunction is entangled or not.
-This is an example of quantum entanglement being a relative quantity, much like other concepts such as simultaneity in special relativity.
-The same basic setup can demonstrate the phenomenon of entanglement across space-time, where the maximum Bell violation occurs for measurements at different times in a suitable reference frame.
+This example points to the possibility that quantum entanglement being a relative quantity, much like other concepts such as simultaneity in special relativity.
+In the second scenario, the phenomenon of entanglement across space-time can be observed, where the maximum Bell violation occurs for measurements at different times in a suitable reference frame.
+In this case the effect occurs because the Bell correlations are best observed when the verification measurements are made in the same reference frame as the entangled state itself.
+By preparing the state via entanglement swapping, the state is projected in the reference frame of the Bell measurement.